-Your tooth has been cracked, chipped, or worn down — and every bite is a reminder something needs to change.
+When a tooth is cracked, chipped, or worn down, every bite is a reminder that something needs to change.
 Dental crowns are one of the most versatile and time-tested solutions in restorative dentistry, capable of restoring a damaged tooth to full function while preserving your natural smile for years to come.
 With proper care, a well-placed crown can last 10 to 15 years or longer.

 At Seattle Smiles Company, we offer comprehensive restorative dentistry services designed to protect what you have and rebuild what has been lost.
-Dr. Ajay Kashi brings advanced fellowship-level training in implants and surgical procedures, giving our downtown Seattle practice a depth of capability rarely found under one roof.
-We offer free consultations so you can understand your options before committing to any treatment.
+Dr. Ajay Kashi brings advanced fellowship-level training in implants and restorative care, giving our downtown Seattle practice a depth of capability rarely found under one roof.
+We offer free consultations, flexible monthly payment options, and sedation dentistry for patients who want a more comfortable experience.

 What Is a Dental Crown?

 A dental crown is a custom-made cap placed over the visible portion of a damaged or weakened tooth, restoring its shape, strength, and appearance.
-Crowns are designed to look and feel like your natural teeth — when placed well, no one should be able to tell the difference.
-We fabricate crowns from durable ceramic and porcelain materials that are color-matched to blend seamlessly with your surrounding teeth.
+Crowns are designed to look and feel like your natural teeth, and when placed well, no one should be able to tell the difference.
+We fabricate crowns from durable ceramic and porcelain materials that are color-matched to blend with your surrounding teeth.

 Crowns address a wide range of dental concerns.
 Whether a tooth has been severely decayed, fractured, worn down from grinding, or weakened after a root canal, a crown provides the full-coverage protection needed to keep it functional and intact.